Charles J. Faruki, 2014 Recipient

 The School of Law is only one of many organizations and causes the lifetime Republican and wildlife enthusiast supports, including her own alma mater, Wheaton College in Norton, Mass.
 An equestrienne, tennis player, dog lover, bicyclist and collector of hundreds of distinctive crystal figurines, Scharrer grew up in the company of many well-known Daytonians, including John Siebenthaler, Horace M. Huffman Jr. and John Berry, to name a few.
 She beams at the memory of her father, a prominent Dayton attorney who practiced from the time he passed the bar exam in 1909 until his death in 1979 and the youngest prosecutor ever elected up to that time.
 "He represented some pretty bad characters," Scharrer said of her father, who became a criminal lawyer after he left the prosecutor's office in 1927.

 Francis Conte, who was dean at the time Scharrer was presented with the Honorary Alumna Award, said she is a great friend of the law school.
 "She comes to our events, supports the directions we're taking and does all this because she chooses," he said.
-"There couldn't have been a more fitting award for Jane Scharrer."Top
+"There couldn't have been a more fitting award for Jane Scharrer."Back to top from Jane Scharrer, 1999 Recipient

 The Honorable James A. Brogan, 2000 Recipient